 Josie: Absolutely, in fact, another hats off to our customer support team.
 Part of the process of onboarding new customers is to have them send us an example RFP that they might respond to, some questions and answers that they’ve used before, and then we go through an example process.

 We help them populate their database a little bit, we try to get all the stakeholders, all the people that might get involved—there are different roles that people are assigned in RFPIO, which helps manage access—we go through the process of that first before we send them off on their own.
-By the time they’ve gone through the initial onboarding and training, they should have their teams figured out, their roles figured out, their answer library content started, and have gone through a project so they know what they’re doing.
+By the time they’ve gone through the initial onboarding and training, they should have their teams figured out, their roles figured out, their Content Library content started, and have gone through a project so they know what they’re doing.

 What’s RFPIO’s user experience like?